 If we ignore the two $\beta=0$ components -- in practice we assign their mass to the $\beta=1$ component and modify $r_1$ to match the profile of their sum -- then

 where $F_\beta\equiv M_\beta/M_{\rm tot}$.
 It is conventional to work not with $F_\beta$ but with the mass fractions within the virial radius:

 Then

 Equation~(\ref{eq:mbar}) is substantially more realistic, and not much more complicated, than the model discussed in Appendix A of \citet{teyssier+11} in which all the baryons are clubbed into a single component with $\rho\propto r^{-1}$.
 Figure~\ref{fig:mprofile} illustrates.
-Diamond symbols and curves compare the actual and approximated $m_{\rm bar}$ profiles for the two halos shown in figure~\ref{fig:cubicRAR}.
+Thick and thin solid curves compare the actual and approximated $\tilde m_{\rm bary}$ profiles for the two halos shown in figure~\ref{fig:cubicRAR}.
 To produce the curves, we set $r_1=h_{\Hi}$ (the \Hi\ disk scale length) for the lower mass halo and $r_1=r_{\rm s}$ (the NFW scale radius) for the higher mass halo.
-For the lower mass halo, the agreement is good over almost the entire halo, whereas, for the more massive halo, the agreement is good only in the inner regions which are dominated by stars, and out to about the scale radius of the gas.
-Squares and associated curves show that equation~(\ref{eq:hernquist}) provides a good description of the initial NFW profile for $m_i$.
+For the least massive halo, the agreement is good over almost the entire halo, whereas, for the more massive halos, the agreement is good only in the inner regions which are dominated by stars, and out to about the scale radius of the gas.
+Thick and thin dashed curves show that equation~(\ref{eq:hernquist}) provides a good description of the initial NFW profile for $\tilde m_{\rm udm}$.

 If the baryonic profile is well described by equation~(\ref{eq:mbar}) then

 Equation~(\ref{eq:abar}) shows that, to invert the $\abary$-$r$ relation one must solve a quartic equation.
 Therefore, $r$ can be written as a complicated but analytic function of $\abary$, which, when inserted for $r$ in equation~(\ref{eq:root}) yields $\xi$ as a function of $\abary$.
 This $\xi(\abary)$, when inserted in equation~(\ref{eq:ardmByabary-thiswork}), yields a fully analytic expression for the RAR.
 The accuracy of this expression depends on how well equation~(\ref{eq:mbar}) approximates the true $m_{\rm bary}(r)$.
 Figure~\ref{fig:mprofile} shows that we expect this to work well out to approximately the scale where the gas dominates the baryonic component.
 As this fully analytic RAR is essentially indistinguishable from that shown by the magenta parts of the curves in figure~\ref{fig:cubicRAR}, we have not shown it again.